johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-03-26-its-not-dead-2-mobx-react-devtools-and-the-undead/index.md

 authors: johnnyreilly
 tags: [uglifyjs, mobx, webpack]
 hide_table_of_contents: false
+description: 'Using `mobx-react-devtools` with `process.env.NODE_ENV` caused problems with webpack production mode.
+A different approach fixed the issue.'
 ---

 I spent today digging through our webpack 4 config trying to work out why a production bundle contained code like this: